luciazifcakova/COX/README.md

 ## Probable purpose of the study:

-Metabarcoding study of an agroecosystem or monitored natural habitat.
+This study seems like metabarcoding study of an agroecosystem or monitored natural habitat.
 DNA was likely extracted from a bulk sample (like a trap catch) to get a snapshot of the local community.
 The goal could have been to monitor biodiversity, track invasive species, or assess agricultural ecosystem health without needing to visually identify each specimen.

-Looking at this list of species, they appear to be connected by their association with plants as pests, predators, or pollinators—making them highly relevant to agriculture or ecosystem monitoring.
+Looking at this list of species, they appear to be connected by their association with plants as pests, predators, or pollinators—making them highly relevant to agricultural ecosystem monitoring.

 | Category | Example Species | Role/Concern |
 | :--- | :--- | :--- |